Shao-RMSGAL/AMCSET/README.md

 ### GPU Optimization (Option)

 The code should be able to leverage the GPU to perform parallelized calculations on a large scale.
-The most promising candidate for this option is the function for generating Mott Differential Cross Sections [Link](src/eSRIM_classes.cpp#getMottDifferentialCrossSection).
+The most promising candidate for this option is the [function for generating Mott Differential Cross Sections](src/eSRIM_classes.cpp#getMottDifferentialCrossSection).
 This function is a major bottleneck for electron bombardment simulation (determined by performance analysis).
 Parallelizing this operation using a GPU may result in drastic speedups.

 Due to the non-standardized nature of GPU-Accelerated programming (NVidea uses [CUDA](https://developer.nvidia.com/cuda-toolkit), AMD uses [ROCm](https://www.amd.com/en/products/software/rocm.html), Intel uses [OpenCL](https://www.intel.com/content/www/us/en/developer/articles/tool/tools-for-opencl-applications.html)) multiple GPU-Acceleration algorithms may need to be implemented depending on the system configuration.